slaveofgod/sog-validator/doc/validators/Currency.md

 } from 'bob-validator';

 let _validator = new CurrencyValidator({
-    'message': 'Your error message'
+    'message': 'This value is not a valid currency.'
 });

-let data = 'Some data ...'; // Example: USD
+let data = 'USD';

 _validator.validate(data);